frodcab/HomeBot/README.md

 To simplify the bot deploy, we have build a virtual machine with all the requirements fulfilled.
 You can download the image here: https://goo.gl/mRxkny

 We hope that you can learn how a bot can be built without a single line of code using Node-Red and some community packages.
+Manual can be found here: https://github.com/frodcab/HomeBot/blob/master/Manual.md

 Good luck!